-You’d think that living a life as a person of colour, I’d have done a series like this far earlier, but I suppose I got sidetracked from everything else with the blog and never gave it a second thought.
-But some recent experiences starkly reminded me that yes, I am a Black man, and that means the life I live unfolds differently than almost everyone around me.
+You’d think that living a life as a person of colour, I’d make a series like this far sooner, but it took a while to hit the forefront of my life.
+Some recent experiences, though, starkly reminded me that yes, I am a Black man, and that means the life I live unfolds differently than almost everyone around me.

 With Black people making up only 2.9% of the Canadian population, I can’t expect everyone to see things the way I do.
-Like the fact the Black History Month is so important because we’re one of the few collectives lumped together by our skin colour rather than nationality or religion.
+Like that Black History Month is so important because it’s our skin colour that classifies us, not a nationality or religion.
 Or what the feeling’s like to become a de facto representative for your race when you’re the only one in the room.
 For all the stories so integral to the Black Experience, it occurred to me that I’d never seen the Black content creators I know tell their tales in one place.

 But I can’t very well ask my peers to share their thoughts without doing so myself, now can I?